 Pygospio elegans also shows a relationship between timing of reproduction and temperature.
-Gibson and Harvey (2000) in a study on asexual reproduction of Pygospio elegans in Nova Scotia, Canada found that temperature did not influence reproduction strategy (planktotrophy, lecithotrophy or asexual reproduction) but cite Anger (1984) that environmental conditions including temperature, influence the timing of reproduction.
+Gibson and Harvey (2000) in a study on asexual reproduction of Pygospio elegans in Nova Scotia, Canada found that temperature did not influence reproduction strategy (planktotrophy, lecithotrophy or asexual reproduction) but cite Anger (1984) that environmental conditions, including temperature influence timing of reproduction.

 Tubificoides benedii increased in abundance in mudflat habitats in Jade Bay, North Sea between 1930 and 2009 (Schueckel & Kroencke, 2013).
 Climate warming as well as decreasing nutrient loads and species introductions have occurred in the region since the 1970s, suggesting the species may adapt to temperature increases at benchmark pressures.
-Bamber & Spencer (1984) observed that Tubificoides were dominant species in an area affected by thermal discharge in the

-River Medway estuary.
-Sediments were exposed to the passage of a temperature front of approximately 10°C between heated effluent and estuarine waters during the tidal cycles.
-Increased temperature was found to trigger the onset of reproduction in Baltidrilus costata (studied as Tubifex costatus) in the Thames (Birtwell & Arthur, 1980).
-This effect was non-lethal and may be beneficial to populations.
+Bamber & Spencer (1984) observed that Tubificoides were dominant species in an area affected by thermal discharge in the River Medway estuary.
+Sediments were exposed to the passage of a temperature front of approximately 10°C between heated effluent and estuarine waters during the tidal cycles.Eteone longa and Pygospio elegans were summer visitors at the same sites (Bamber & Spencer, 1984) and are considered to be tolerant to this pressure at the benchmark.